AbieFund/abie-archive/CONTRACT.md

 If the contract's balance exceed 1000 ETH, `donor` gets refund.

 You can ask for membership and get a right to vote.
+Any `member` can send a validation.

+*Option to consider: we can set a maximum amount of validations*

 A new `member` can: